×

 How settled accounts can affect your credit score?

 When you settle an account, it’s likely already gone to collections and affected your credit score.
 Although paying your debts is a good thing, a settlement agreement means you paid less than what you actually owed the creditor.
 The inability to repay your debts always raises red flags.
 It’s a negative entry on your credit report and can remain there for years.
-The impact on your credit lessens over time but can still drag down your score as long as it’s reported.
+The impact on your credit typically lessens over time but can still drag down your score as long as it’s reported.

 Can a settled account be removed from your credit report?

 Unless the information reported to the credit bureaus is incorrect, you won’t be able to remove the settled account from your credit report.
-You can try to negotiate with the creditor, but legally the debt can stay on your credit report, regardless of payment status.
+You can try to negotiate with the creditor, but the debt can stay on your credit report, regardless of payment status.

 How to dispute a settled account

 When you settle the account, it should automatically be updated to show as settled, but if it’s not, you can dispute the account.
-You can also dispute the account if you had an agreement with the creditor to remove the account, but they failed to follow through.
+You can also dispute the account if you had an agreement with the creditor to remove the account, but it failed to follow through.

 Review your credit report